haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - Use embeddings to find automatic categorization
 - Suggest reorganization of the tabs, or possible migration destination.
+- e.g. Add a button to migrate a tab to another window/sesion, and show a dialog to select the destination.
+We can show the possible candidates based on the summary/keywords/embeddings.

 ## Update the LLM prompts

 - to focus more on categorization, topic detection.
 We would like to improve the prompts
 - Ability to choose language from English or Japanese.

+## Provide an error indicator in popup and the extension icon.

+- We may collect errors in the service-worker to let the user confirm it and invest.
+- We don't need to collect the error logs themselves, as Chrome browser also provides such functionality.

 # Fullfilled Dev Plans

+## Disable heavy processing based on battery mode

+- Added an easy toggle for power-consuming LLM services in the popup page
+- Implemented automatic disabling of LLM services when the device is running on battery power
+- Added battery status detection and display in the popup

 ## service-worker to manage LLM-based digests of the pages (per URL)